geodaftw/EZ-CNC/README.md

 * Move from Python2.7 to Python3.x
 * Jitter calls to Server (Replicate with Agent)
 * Mask Agent Detection
-* Strip Agent comments / Obfuscate from template
+* Remove 404 message from Agent response
 * Run Agent in background (Maybe need another file to upload)

 ## Authors